glouw/openempire/README.md

 Open Empires is an educational RTS game engine that interfaces with the Age of Empires II and The Conquerors art assets.

-Open Empires is mulitplayer only and strives to be written in less than 15,000 lines of C99 using only SDL2.
+Open Empires is multi-player only and strives to be written in less than 15,000 lines of C99 using only SDL2.

 ![](art/men-at-arms.png)